ASML Holding NV Earnings - Q1 2026 Analysis & Highlights

 Memory customers report being sold out for the remainder of the year, with supply limitations expected to persist beyond 2026 despite significant capacity additions.

-Logic customers adding capacity across multiple advanced nodes to support demand while ramping the 2-nanometer node for next-generation HPC and mobile applications.
+Logic customers adding capacity across multiple advanced nodes to support demand, while continuing to ramp the 2-nanometer node for next-generation HPC and mobile applications.

-Supply limitations expected across advanced nodes beyond 2026 in logic business.
+Supply limitations expected across advanced nodes beyond 2026 in the logic business.

-Further adoption of EUV and immersion deep UV on new process nodes by advanced DRAM and logic customers, increasing demand for lithography.
+Continued adoption of EUV and immersion deep UV on new process nodes further increases demand for lithography.

-Major adoption of EUV in DRAM in 2025, with US DRAM customer shifting strongly toward EUV for performance and capacity benefits.
+DRAM has experienced major adoption of EUV in 2025, with US DRAM customers also shifting strongly toward EUV for performance and capacity benefits.

 Competitive Landscape

-Three players in foundry market will probably guarantee more innovation, which is ultimately good for the ecosystem.
+Multiple players in foundry market will guarantee more innovation, which is beneficial for the ecosystem.

 Macroeconomic Environment